Newington (Vic.)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 56 trips per day across all routes, which equates to around 43 weekly trips per individual stop.
+According to the 2021 Census, some 21.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 56 trips per day across all routes, equating to approximately 43 weekly trips per individual stop.

 Frequently Asked Questions - Transport